 1) SolidWorks

 The SolidWorks file format is a proprietary file for the SolidWorks CAD software that runs on Windows systems.
-This CAD program was first released in 1995.
-It is one of the longest-running CAD program and still widely used throughout many industries.
+This CAD program first appeared in 1995.
+It is one of the longest-running CAD program and still very popular.
 SolidWorks is capable of creating both 2D and 3D drawings.
-The proprietary SolidWorks file format is regularly used, but they have also released a popular neutral format as well.
+The proprietary SolidWorks file format is quite common, but they have also released a popular neutral format as well.

 2) Autodesk Inventor

-This is another hugely popular designing program and is used to create 3D documentation and realistic scale models of parts as well as components.
-Moreover, this program is compatible with BIM, which is currently an exploding file format in the construction industry.
+This is another hugely popular designing program and you can use it to create 3D documentation and realistic scale models of parts as well as components.
+Moreover, this program is compatible with BIM (building information modeling).

 3) Solid Edge